In Transit: The Route to Shangri-La Is Paved with Good Intentions

 A second receipt in the wallet had today’s date and the time 19:32:34, so about 15 minutes ago.
 It came from the McDonald’s a few hundred yards from where I stood.
 The man had apparently dropped his wallet coming from McDonald’s and walking north along the canal, perhaps with a bag containing 1 Mx ch.
 Mythic Bac, 1 Nugget 6 and 1 frite Maxi Best of, as indicated on the receipt, totaling 11€35.

 The man was Italian.
 Not that Italians alone in Paris necessarily eat pasta one evening then McDonald’s the next, though I suppose many do, but because there were two credit cards from Italian banks and a business card from a government ministry, all in the name of Italians.
-I say Italians, plural, because the credit cards had two different names on them, though one of the plastic cards and the business card had the same name so I figured that to be his real name.
+I say Italians, plural, because the credit cards had two different names on them, though one of the plastic cards and the business card had the same name, so I figured that to be his real name.
 On a dog-eared piece of paper bearing the name of one of the banks, the one with his “real” name, there was a message that I figured, without knowing Italian, to mean that in case this was found a certain phone number in Italy should be called.

 I studied the contents of the wallet for a few minutes.
 I looked around for someone who might be in search of a wallet and/or who would be carrying a bag from McDonald’s.
 I didn’t know what to do with the wallet, but I knew that I didn’t want to spend the evening at the police station turning in a found wallet.

 So I walked slowly across the bridge with the wallet in my hands, looking back to see if someone had his nose down on the paving stones along the canal looking for a lost article.
 Once I was out of sight from where I originally found the wallet I put it in my front pants pocket and walked on quickly to the metro.
-I figured that I’d give the wallet a closer look once on the metro.

 I once lost my passport the day before an international flight.
 It must have fallen out of the folder I was carrying when I’d gone to make a photocopy, and by the time I got home I had a message from someone telling me that he’d found it.
 When I asked how he found my phone number he said that he’d called information, which surprised me because I’d thought that my number was unlisted.
+Apparently it wasn’t.
 He gave me his address and I went to pick it up immediately.
-I brought a nice bottle of wine as a thank you gift.
-My hero opened the door and I thanked him effusively.
-He assured me that he’d done nothing special.
-He initially refused the bottle of wine, saying it was unnecessary.
-But I insisted.
-He slurred when he spoke and he smelled of alcohol.
-He was drunk.
-He wasn’t the least bit interested in hearing how appreciative I was.
-He just wanted to get on with whatever he’d been doing, so he took the bottle and immediately closed the door.
+I brought along a nice bottle of wine as a thank you gift.

 I looked back with a glare.
 The three of them had their eyes on me.
 They looked angry.